microsoft/P.808/docs/conf_master.md

 * `quality_top_percentage: 20`: Defines when quality bonus should be applied (in addition, participant should be eligible for quantity bonus).
 * `quality_bonus: 0.15`: the amount of the quality bonus per accepted assignment.
+* `bw_min: FB `: minimum bandwidth that participants playback should support, can be "NB-WB", "SWB", "FB"
+* `bw_max: FB `: maximum bandwidth that participants playback should support, can be "NB-WB", "SWB", "FB"

 ## `[acr_html]` or `[p835_html]` _deprecated_